|

 Healthy nail

 continues to grow up from the base of the nail.
-No evidence of any new fungal growth is present, even
+No evidence of any new fungal growth is

-earlier, and no additional treatments have been used.
+stopped six months earlier, and no additional treatments have been used.

 |